RyanMyrvold/Performance-Decorators/README.md

 import { CodeGenerator } from 'tydy';
 ```

-Use it to create code based on a template with type constraints.
+Use it to create code based on a template with type constraints:

 ```typescript
 const template = 'function {{name}}() { return {{value}}; }';